SeanaParker/Improving-NYC-Bus-Reliability-Analyzing-Delays-and-Breakdowns/README.md

 - Refine delay categorization to better understand the nearly 19% of cases classified as "Other" delays, which may reveal additional areas for improvement.
 ### Addressing Performance Issues Among High-Risk Bus Companies
 - Conduct annual audits of bus companies that rank high in both breakdowns and delays to assess maintenance practices and operational efficiency.
-- Require corrective action plans for companies with frequent failures, outlining steps to improve fleet reliability.
+- Encourage bus companies to improve reliability by setting clear performance benchmarks, offering incentives for improvement, and requiring action plans from companies with rising breakdown rates.
 ### Improving Service Reliability in High-Risk Boroughs
 - Investigate fleet maintenance and staffing challenges in Queens, which saw a 61% increase in breakdowns in 2023.
-- Assess congestion and routing issues in Manhattan, which has the longest average delay times (53 minutes).
+- Use real-time traffic data to adjust schedules and add buses during peak hours in Manhattan, which has the longest average delay time (53 minutes).
 ### Reducing Breakdown and Delay Trends Throughout the Week
 - Implement weekend fleet inspections to catch maintenance issues before buses return to service on Monday.
 - Adjust Monday schedules by deploying extra buses or tweaking departure times on high-delay routes.